Menu

 Accessibility is a key part of all the projects above.
 All are proudly low-tech and are possible with ordinary text messaging, voice trees, and multimedia messaging with basic cell phones, with no fancy apps or data plans required for patrons.
 Just as importantly, most library staff can write the stories and content.

-Coming soon: Detailed templates and design “recipes” for impact
+Coming soon: Detailed templates for impact

 Later this year, additional resources and tools will be available for free and will be shared through WebJunction.